Asgaros/asgaros-forum/readme.txt

 6. Manage general options.

 == Changelog ==
+= 1.1.4 =
-= 1.1.3 =
+* Fixed: The name of some users were not shown correctly = 1.1.3 =
 * Fixed: Correct sanitizing of URL parameters
 * Fixed: Removed unnecessary hyphen from username